ShubhamPawar-3333/Full-Stack-ToDo-List-App/README.md

      # Delete a task
      curl -X DELETE http://localhost:8080/tasks/1 -H "Authorization: Bearer $TOKEN"
      ```
+   - Verify database operations in H2 console:
+     - After registering a user, check `USERS` table for new entry (hashed password).
+     - After creating a task, check `TASKS` table for new entry with correct `USER_ID`.
 5. **Documentation**:
    - Requirements are documented in `docs/requirements.md`.
    - Architecture is documented in `docs/architecture.md`.